Camonophy/youtube-playlist-checker/Readme.md

 ## Description

-If you have a YouTube-Playlist with your favourite songs that you really care about, this tool may come in handy to you.
+If you have a YouTube-Playlist with your favourite songs, then this tool may come in handy to you.
-After running the program for the first time to generate a __*YoutubePlaylist.txt*__ reference file, you can either check whether there are some changes; for instance a video was taken down or removed, or generate a new reference file.
+After running the program for the first time to generate a __*YoutubePlaylist.txt*__ reference file, you can either check whether there are some changes; for instance, a video was taken down/removed or generate a new reference file.

 ## Dependencies: